NeoTeo/ColorAverage/readme.md

 Color Cast Remover
 ==================

-An color cast remover I wrote to automate the task.
+A simple drag and drop color cast remover.

 Drag an image with a color cast onto the the application window to get the average color of the image and to have its inverse applied to it as an overlay filter.